Probationary periods (PDF, 137KB)

 As a general rule, the

-probationary period for apprenticeships is 90 days and 30 - 60 days for traineeships (this includes part-time and school-based apprenticeships and traineeships).
+probationary period for apprenticeships is 90 days and 30 - 60 days for traineeships (this includes full-time, part-time and school-based apprenticeships and traineeships).
 This period allows the employer and apprentice or trainee time to assess their compatibility and suitability to the apprenticeship or traineeship.
 The employer should commence training during this period.

 The probationary period applies from the first day of the apprenticeship or traineeship and is included in the